The Milkmaid (film)

-The Milkmaid is a 2020 Nigerian drama film directed by Desmond Ovbiagele.
+The Milkmaid is a 2020 Nigerian drama film directed and written by Desmond Ovbiagele.
 It was selected as the Nigerian entry for the Best International Feature Film at the 93rd Academy Awards, but it was not nominated.
 The film stars Anthonieta Kalunta, Gambo Usman Kona, and Maryam Booth.

+Plot

+A Fulani milkmaid confronts religious extremists in remote parts of Sub-Saharan Africa while searching for her missing sister, but her efforts to reclaim her disrupted past prove futile.